Feedback is NOT the breakfast of champions!

 5. Resist the urge to add anything else to the list to work on, and simply stay focused on getting feedback around the most important areas.

-Although not easy, Valerie was able to use the idea to help to focus the feedback, take control of all of the feedback she was getting and work really effectively with the key people around her to act on the feedback rather than simply be a post-box for any bit of feedback on offer.
+Although not easy, Nasrin was able to use the idea to help to focus the feedback, take control of all of the feedback she was getting and work really effectively with the key people around her to act on the feedback rather than simply be a post-box for any bit of feedback on offer.

-From a situation of drowning in feedback, Valerie was able to start using feedback to help, rather than confuse.
+From a situation of drowning in feedback, Nasrin was able to start using feedback to help, rather than confuse.
 It’s never easy, but when you collaborate with those around you to get value from feedback in a high performance way, the effort really is worth it.